4 Cooperative Agents

 Tooltip Text

-Settling on a formal definition of what makes an agent cooperative is tricky – it’s an ongoing area of research.
-If we want to avoid catastrophic cooperation failures between agents in the real world, we must figure out how to create agents that are not only able to cooperate well, but that are also likely to actually be deployed.
-Imagine that you can choose the properties of your own AI assistant - would you pick an assistant that always prioritises the common good, or would you pick one that prioritises what is best for you?
+Settling on a formal definition of what makes an agent cooperative is tricky and an ongoing area of research.
+If we want to avoid catastrophic cooperation failures between agents in the real-world, we must figure out how to create agents that are not only able to cooperate well, but that are also likely to actually be deployed.
+Imagine that you can choose the properties of your own AI assistant.
+Would you pick an assistant that always prioritises the common good, or would you pick one that prioritises what is best for you?
 Chances are, most people (and companies) would prefer an assistant that is able to negotiate good deals for them and protect their interests.

 Tooltip Text

-What do you think makes an agent cooperative?
-After jotting down your thoughts try to construct as formal a definition as you can (feel free to use notation from game theory if it’s helpful).
-This is meant to be a hard, explorative exercise, so don't panic!
+What do you think are the properties that make an agent cooperative?
+After jotting down your thoughts try to construct as formal a definition as you can (feel free to use concepts from game theory if it’s helpful).
+This is meant to be a hard, explorative exercise, so don't panic and don’t spend longer than 20 minutes on it.

 Tooltip Text